benborla/rust-microservice-starter-kit/README.md

    cp .env.dist .env

    # Run migrations
+   cd migration
-   cargo run --bin migrate
+   cargo run -- up
    ```

-4. Run the application
+4. Go back to the project, then run the application
    ```
    cargo run
    ```

-The server should now be running on `http://localhost:8080`.
+The server should now be running on `http://localhost:3380`.

 ## 🔧 Running the tests <a name = "tests"></a>
-Explain how to run the automated tests for this system.
+You may find the tests files in `./tests`
+Note: There's a sample Unit Test available, you may run it using
 ```
 cargo test
 ```

-## 🎈 Usage <a name="usage"></a>
--- TODO --

 ## 🚀 Deployment <a name = "deployment"></a>
--- TODO --
+You may deploy this using [FlyIO](https://fly.io/).
 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Rust](https://www.rust-lang.org/) - Programming Language
 - [Axum](https://github.com/tokio-rs/axum) - Web Framework